suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Vendor ID {#element-vendor-id}

-Vendor IDs MUST be unique.
+Vendor IDs must be unique.
 This is to prevent similarly, or identically named entities from different geographic regions from colliding in their customer's infrastructure.
-Recommended practice is to use {{RFC4122}} version 5 UUIDs with the vendor's domain name and the UUID DNS prefix.
+Recommended practice is to use {{RFC4122}} version 5 UUIDs with the vendor's domain name and the DNS name space ID.
 Other options include type 1 and type 4 UUIDs.

 Vendor ID is not intended to be a human-readable element.
-It is intended for match/mismatch comparison only.
+It is intended for binary match/mismatch comparison only.

 The use of a Vendor ID is RECOMMENDED.
 It helps to distinguish between identically named products from different vendors.